cwmaloney/vue-components-wrapper-example/README.md

 # Vue.js Components Wrapper Example

 This project is a simple example of creating packaging Vue.js components for use in any HTML.

 ## Installation
-Install the dependencies
+To install the dependencies, run:

     $ npm install

+## Sample Components

+The components are defined in src/components:
+* HelloComponent and Hello2Compoenet are simple message components.
+* SimpleCounter demonstrates two-way binding of a scalar.
+* SimpleContact demonstrates two-way binding of a object.

+The file sampleComponents.js provides the Webpack "entry point" for the component bundling process.
+This file imports the component defintions and includes the code to register the components with the Vue.js runtime.

 ## Build Component Package

-Create the component packages.
+To create the component packages, run:

     $ npm run-script build

-This will create a JavaScript file in the dist folder that wraps the component in a Vue.js componenet.
-When loaded by the browser, the JavaScript file will register the Vue.js componenets

-## Open the demo page
+The results of the build process is two files and puts these in the dist folder.

+The file sampleComponents.js wraps the components in a single JavaScript file.
+This JavaScript file will load and register the Vue.js components when loaded in an HTML page

+The file sampleComponentsAnguler.js provides AngularJS (Angular 1) wrappers for the components in a module named "componentWrappers".
+This file wraps each Vue.js component as an AngularJs directive.
+The directives allow the components to be used as "elements" within any AngularJs application that includes the modules as a dependency.

+## Using "packaged" Vue.js Components in an HTML page

-The index.html page uses the two sample components by referenceing the JavaScript file that wraps the Vue.js components created by the build step and stored in the dist folder.
-You can open the page in a browswer after you have completed the build step.
+The index.html page uses the  sample components by importing Vue.js and sampleComponents.js.
+You can open the file in a browser.
+The application reports events to the console log.

+Notices that page contains multiple instances of some components bound to separate data.

+## Using Vue.js Components in AngularJs Applications

+The angular.html page uses the sample components by importing Vue.js, Angular, and sampleCompoenntsAngular.js
+You can open the file in a browser.
+The application reports events to the console log.

+Notices that page contains multiple instances of some components bound to separate data.